 Photography is an expensive hobby that only gets more expensive the more professional you get.
-Taking the time to research the best products in your price range is the first step toward making good purchase decisions.
-There are several elements to consider as you begin picking out new gear, but the biggest is usually the price tag.
-Most of us try to wait for items to go on sale or buy our gear used, but another alternative is buying refurbished.
+To help cut costs, it’s tempting to wait for items to go on sale or to buy used gear, but another (often less-considered) alternative is buying refurbished.

 Pros and Cons of Buying Refurbished

-The biggest pro to buying refurbished is the nice 10% to 30% discount off the MSRP.
+An obvious advantage to buying refurbished is the nice 10% to 30% discount off the MSRP.
 Getting 30% off the retail price without having to fool around with rebates is enough to tempt most serious photographers.
 In many cases, you are getting what is basically a “new” item at a substantial discount.
-It’s also important to note that the percentage of the discount is not typically determined by the quality of the product either, so much as the demand.
-Newer or more popular products get smaller discounts while older models typically see the better deals.
+It’s also important to note that the percentage of the discount isn’t typically determined by the quality of the product, so much as the demand.
+Newer or more popular products get smaller discounts while you’ll typically see better deals on older models .

 Of course, the downside of buying refurbished is that you can never be totally sure why the item was marked as refurbished to begin with.
 It could be nothing, or it could be a defect that comes back to bite you.
 Usually, you only get to look at a few pictures online before deciding to buy.
 While obvious signs of wear should be shared in the description, it can definitely be a roll of the dice.

-One thing you can do to mitigate your chances of getting a bad deal is always read the description of the listing to verify what accessories come with the item.
-Don’t just assume that since a new kit includes items like a battery, charging cable, etc., that a refurbished kit will include them.
-Additionally, the biggest complaints about refurbished items tend to be that items were not included, despite being listed in the description, so always verify you got everything that was advertised.
+One thing you can do to reduce your chances of getting a bad deal is always read the description of the listing to verify what accessories come with the item.
+Don’t just assume that since a new kit includes items like a battery, charging cable, etc., that a refurbished kit will also include them.
+In fact, the biggest complaints about refurbished items tend to be that items were not included, despite being listed in the description.
+Therefore, it’s a good idea to always verify you got everything that was advertised.

 Refurbished items can be bought directly from the manufacturer, but the biggest savings usually come from purchasing through an authorized dealer.
 It’s generally a bad idea to buy camera gear from a seller that is not authorized by the camera manufacturer.
 The equipment might be refurbished, but you have no way of knowing who actually did the repairs.
 Basically, buying from an unauthorized dealer drastically increases your chances of getting ripped off.